From the R.M. Dolin novel, "An Unsustainable Life - The Book of Darwin"

 “And the other two?”

-“Cows, one later that morning and the other the next day.
-Since I’m giving the meat away and cows taste better, I went with them, they’re much easier to hunt.
-It took Victor, Mateo, and me two days to process all that meat, we cut steaks, made sausage, hamburger, spicy sticks, jerky, even salami.
+“Cows, one later that day right at dusk and the other the next morning.
+Since I’m giving the meat away and cows taste better, I went with them.
+They’re much easier to hunt.
+It took Victor, Mateo, and me two days to process all that meat; we cut steaks, made breakfast sausage, dinner sausage, hamburger, spicy sticks, jerky, even salami.
 I learned so much I feel like I should move back to Chicago and open a butcher shop.
-You wouldn’t believe the equipment I had to buy, a grinder, stuffer, mixer, dehydrator, trays, and all kinds of mix kits.
-I’m gonna be sending elk home with you so I hope your plane has room for a cooler.”
+You wouldn’t believe the equipment I had to buy; a grinder, stuffer, mixer, dehydrator, trays, a heavy-duty vacuum sealer and all kinds of mix kits.
+I’m sending a cooler of elk home with you, so I hope your plane has room.”

 “The Mooney’s way under-weight, even for this altitude, so, no worries.”

-Ilene steps out from the kitchen carrying a tray of courtyard cocktails and happy hour hors d’oeuvres she fixed from the few random things in Darwin’s kitchen, “what did I miss?”
+Ilene steps out of the kitchen with a tray of courtyard cocktails and happy hour hors d’oeuvres she’s fixed from the few random things in Darwin’s kitchen.
+“What did I miss?”

 Darwin smiles at Ilene while offering her his chair.
-“As usual, little bro almost gets it right, I hope for your sake he’s better with patents or malpractice suits are gonna drive you into bankruptcy.”
-Darwin sips his bourbon, nodding his satisfaction.
-“I shot three elk last week with my muzzle loader,” he explains, “which means we’re having grilled elk steaks for dinner, hope you’re okay with that; trust me, it’s a delicacy.
-Grass fed, hormone free, no antibiotics or preservatives, your chemical dependent body will likely go into withdraw but don’t worry, I have Twinkies and soda in my emergency food kit.”
+“As usual, little bro almost gets it right.
+I hope for your sake he’s better with patients or malpractice suits are gonna bankrupt you.”
+Darwin sips his bourbon, nodding in satisfaction to the bartender.
+“I shot three elk last week with my muzzle loader, which means we’re having grilled elk steaks for dinner.
+Hope you’re okay with that.
+Trust me, it’s a delicacy.
+Grass fed, hormone free, no antibiotics, preservatives, or food dyes.
+Your chemical dependent body will likely go into withdraw but should that happen, I have Twinkies and soda in my emergency food stash.”

 “We’re right there with you,” Ilene laughs.
-“Once Issac came, we started getting our dairy and eggs from an organic farmer in Wisconsin, we do the same with fruits and vegetables but it’s pretty much impossible to find chemical free meat.
-We have stopped using tap water though, not so much because it’s unhealthy but because I found out it comes from the sewer treatment plant and there’s just no way I’m drinking that after where it’s been.”
+“Since Issac went to solid food, we get our dairy and eggs from an organic farmer in Wisconsin.
+We do the same with fruits and vegetables but it’s pretty much impossible to find clean free meat.
+We’ve also stopped using tap water.
+Not because it’s unhealthy, because I found out it comes from the sewer treatment plant and there’s just no way I’m drinking that after where it’s been.”

 “Serious!”
-Darwin says in disgust.
+Darwin shouts.
 “A little FYI the last time I visited would have been appreciated.”

-“I thought you were just being pretentious.
-Who would have thought the shit Chicago uses for drinking water literally comes from shit, there’s gotta be some way-wicked political payola behind that.”
+“I thought you were being pretentious.
+Who would have thought the shit Chicago uses for drinking water literally comes from shit.
+There’s gotta be some way-wicked payola behind that.”

 “Amen to that sister,” Darwin affirms.